n11-TalentHub-Java-Bootcamp/n11-talenthub-bootcamp-graduation-project-taniltekdemir/README.md

 - can send result by pop up sms and email,
 - Java language and Spring boot Framework are used on the backend,
 - Frontend side is developed with ReactJS library.
+- I prepared a video to introduce the project.
+You can access it from this [link](https://www.youtube.com/watch?v=6VBDXmBEQAo).

 ## Built With
 - Java